 - If you have a credit such as say a Master Card which is new, hold on to it and cultivate a good credit score on it by making payments on time and using it wisely.
 This will help you get a good score in the longer run.

-So, before you zero in onto your dream car, check out your credit score and pull in your tact and supportive documents to make it good.
+So, before you zero in on your dream car, check out your credit score and pull in your tact and supportive documents to make it good.
+Also, there are loans for bad or no credit, you just need to do some research and find the best place to start.
+Over at Mr. Ed’s they can help you get the loan you need.